Programs Comparison

 Is the flight instructor internship guaranteed?

-Is the airline pilot internship guaranteed?
+Is the airline pilot employment guaranteed?

 Is the ferry pilot internship guaranteed?